Great horned owl: Rodents

 The squirrels, including ground squirrels, marmots (Marmota), prairie dogs (Cynomys), chipmunks and tree squirrels, are diurnal and so are largely unavailable to great horned owls as prey.
 Occasionally though, one will be caught from their leaf nest, nest hole or burrow entrance first thing in the morning or in the late afternoon and approximately 35 species have been successfully predated by these owls.
-In general larger sized than other rodent families, the species hunting range from the 62 g gray-collared chipmunk (Tamias cinereicollis) to the 5775 g hoary marmot (Marmota caligata); thus, squirrels can be provide a very fulfilling meal.
+In general larger sized than other rodent families, the species hunting range from the 62 g gray-collared chipmunk (Tamias cinereicollis) to the 5775 g hoary marmot (Marmota caligata); thus, squirrels can provide a very fulfilling meal.
 An even larger rodent is sometimes attacked as prey by great horned owls, the North American porcupine (Erethizon dorsatum), in which average adults range from 4500 to 9000 g.
 This has been determined from owls who have porcupine quills imbedded in them, sometimes resulting in death.
 On occasion, they are successful in killing porcupine, even adults as determined by the size of the quills left behind and prey remains at bloodied kill sites.
 Other rodents recorded as secondary prey in North America include flying squirrels (Glaucomys ssp.), the golden mouse (Ochrotomys nuttalli), red-backed voles & bog lemmings (Myodes & Synaptomys ssp.), the muskrat (Ondatra zibethicus), the northern grasshopper mouse (Onychomys leucogaster), the northern pygmy mouse (Baiomys taylori) and jumping mice (Zapus & Napaeozapus ssp.).